b08x/b08x.github.io/_articles/Black Holes-The Grand Conspiracy.md

 Another possibility  is that the round, spherical shape of the eyeball helps us to perceive distance.
 This is because when we look at an object, the light rays from that object travel through the eyeball and are focused on the retina.
 The retina is a thin layer of tissue at the back of the eye that contains photoreceptor cells, which are responsible for converting light into electrical signals.
 These signals are then sent to the brain, where they are interpreted as visual images.
 The distance of an object from the eye is determined by the angle of the light rays that enter the eye.
 The closer the object is, the smaller the angle of the light rays.
 The farther away the object is, the larger the angle of the light rays.

 The eyeball is not a perfect sphere, but rather a slightly flattened ellipse.
 This means that the light that enters the eye is not focused directly on the retina, but rather on a slightly curved surface.
 This curvature can cause the perception of distance to be distorted, making it appear as though objects are closer or farther away than they actually are.

-Whatever the reason, the strange behavior of light around black holes may be caused by the limitations of the human eye.
-This could have implications for our understanding of the universe, and it suggests that ~~we need to be careful about how we interpret the data that we collect from these objects~~.

-Whether it's a dim image or one warped by relativistic effects near a black hole, the outcome is a need for more visual processing to reconstruct the image.